Public Emergency Medical Services Supplemental Payment

 The Public EMS Supplemental Payment is an amendment to the Colorado State Plan, effective January 1, 2018, that allows eligible EMS providers to receive an annual supplemental payment for the uncompensated costs incurred by providing ground or air emergency medical transportation services to Medicaid beneficiaries.

-CO EMS ASCR Portal User Guide - April 2019
+CO EMS ASCR Portal User Guide - September 2019 (The ASCR User Guide is located on the Public Consulting Group, Inc portal)

 As defined by the Colorado State Plan, a qualified provider must meet the following criteria: